Bellarmine College of Liberal Arts

 • CIA Graduate Scholarship Program

-The Graduate Scholarship Program is a financial needs based initiative that offers graduate students an unmatched experience in a diverse and inclusive environment.
+The Graduate Scholarship Program is a financial needs-based initiative that offers graduate students an unmatched experience in a diverse and inclusive environment.
 Graduate students, serving as scholarship recipients with the CIA, attend an accredited college/university on a full-time basis and work during summer breaks at the CIA.

 Benefits:

-• Tuition assistance up to $18,000 per calendar year for tuition, mandatory fees and books
+• $18,000-$25,000 for tuition, mandatory fees and books

 • Daily allowance for meals and incidentals during summer tours